How to set up a company in Vietnam

 into one of the most powerful economies in Southeast Asia, a factor which is decisive for foreign enterprisers looking for countries with good economic results to start a business in

-Which is one of the most important aspects taken into consideration by investors who want to establish companies in Vietnam.
+Investors must also know that there aren’t any minimum capital requirements for setting up a company in Vietnam, which is one of the most important aspects taken into consideration by investors who want to establish companies in Vietnam.
 Together with the fact that the Enterprise Law provides for the two most popular types of structures for company incorporation, Vietnam is one of the most appealing countries to create a business in.

 Particularities when opening a company in Vietnam

 Apart from being allowed to set up one of the types of companies acknowledged by the Enterprise Law, foreign investors can also choose one of the special business forms covered by the Investment Act which provides for joint ventures, business cooperation contracts and several types of arrangements with local companies.

 Our local company registration specialists can explain the procedure for setting up these types of ventures.
 In case you would like to set up a company in another Asian country, our team can put you in touch with a reliable team of company incorporation experts in Singapore.

 Company registration services in Vietnam

 One of the most important services we offer to our clients in Vietnam is related to the incorporation of a business here.
 If you want to set up a company in Vietnam, we can help with the following services, but we invite you to address to our specialists for information on other company formation services that can be available for you:

 - tailored assistance in selecting the right business form in accordance with your needs and industry you want to operate in;